Discount gambit

 So let me get this straight: It’s better to get an extra 10% on every order, but create an adversarial environment with me, your cherished customer?
 This is enterprise sales, right, where the pilot is 30 seats and the roll-out is 2,000?
 And you’re going to risk pissing me off over 10% on the 30-seat part?

 And now imagine if I had called back that reference customer and told him he could’ve had it for $1,500?
-Yet another problem with discounting — word gets around, meaningless differences in pricing is unfair, and now I, the customer, see you as plain old dishonest.
-Goodbye 2,000 seat order.
+Yet another problem with discounting—word gets around, meaningless differences in pricing is unfair, and now I, the customer, see you as plain old dishonest.

 Even if we set the honesty/relationship argument aside, there’s the matter of image.

-What kind of company provides a #1-style discount?
+What kind of company provides a discount?
 Wal-Mart, Target, Walgreens.
-No, software companies.
 Try to get quotes for Microsoft or Oracle or IBM products for 1000 desktops.
 Everything’s negotiable, everything’s discountable.
 At best it conjures images of haggling and struggle; at worst of low-quality or the desperate need to “meet numbers” at the expense of everything else.

 Which companies don’t discount, ever?
 Apple, Google, Constant Contact.
 No discounts on iPhones.
 No haggling over AdWord prices.
 What’s the image?
 Desirable.
 The best.
 Worth paying for.
 The leader doesn’t have to compromise.
 The leader isn’t desperate for orders.

 Strategy #2 implies growth.
 You’ve planted “higher prices” in my head now.
-Supply in software is unlimited, so that must mean demand is increasing.
-I won’t go through that calculus, but certainly I feel the product is becoming more valuable, not less.
+“Supply” in software is unlimited, so that must mean “demand” is increasing.
+The customer won’t go through that calculus, but it certainly feels like the product is becoming more valuable.
 Discounts feel like unloading unwanted product; price increases feel like success.

 Strategy #2 implies I’m part of a club.
 I’ve gotten in early, on the ground floor, before the product explodes in popularity and prices go up.
 And I’m rewarded for this support and loyalty with price protection.
-A “thank-you” from you to me because I was part of it, because I was there before you were big and expensive, because I took that risk with you.
+A “thank-you” from because I was part of it, because I was there before you were big and expensive, because I took that risk with you.
+That’s actually a good reason to give some a discount, and here you are, proactively giving it.

 So there it is. #1 means less money now, an adversarial relationship, a never-ending struggle over money, and a message that maybe the product needs a discount to be desirable. #2 means more money now, a consistent and fair pricing policy, an inclusive, special customer relationship, and a message of market leadership and growth.